+COLLECTED MATERIALS

-COLLECTED MATERIALS Hazardous material collected in the countywide program is taken to the County's Facility for processing and shipment to disposal facilities.
-Ada County's hazardous material contractor, PSC, categorized and processed 1,069,300 pounds of material.
-PSC segregates the material into following categories:
+Hazardous material collected in the countywide program is taken to the County's Facility for processing and shipment to disposal facilities.
+Ada County's hazardous material contractor, PSC categorized and processed 971,240 pounds of material.

+PSC segregates the material into the following categories:

 - Reuse Program

 - Automotive Batteries

 - Oil-based Paint

 - Flammable Liquids

 - Latex Paint

 - Motor Oil

 - Antifreeze

 - Pesticides

 - Other

 Due in large part to Ada County's priority for waste management, PSC strives to recycle/reuse as much of the collected material as possible.
-This past fiscal year saw 920,827 pounds (86%) recycled/reused, with 148,473 pounds (14%) destroyed at an off-site incinerator.
+This past fiscal year saw 798,711 pounds (82%) recycled/reused, with 172,529 pounds (18%) destroyed at an off-site incinerator.

 While this program is free of charge to participating residents, Ada County pays the cost of disposal of the household hazardous materials collected in the countywide program.
 Ada County wishes to express its appreciation to the participating municipalities that help make the program such a success.

-COMPUTER MONITORS AND TELEVISIONS A real problem in the waste stream is electronics disposal.
+COMPUTER MONITORS AND TELEVISIONS

+A real problem in the waste stream is electronics disposal.
 Modern electronics contain various hazardous or potentially hazardous components, such as heavy metals.
 Because technology changes so rapidly, computer equipment quickly becomes obsolete.
 Of particular concern to Ada County are computer monitors and television sets.
-This year has seen a large influx of television sets due to the new digital and flat screen technology.
+The new digital and flat screen technology has contributed to the waste stream as more people transition and discard their old units.

-Monitors and television sets, and other electronic devices containing a cathode ray tube (CRT), contain up to eight pounds of lead.
+Monitors and television sets, and other electronic devices containing a cathode ray tube (CRT), can contain up to eight pounds of lead.
 If the glass of the CRT is broken, the lead becomes leachable and can be a hazard to human health and the environment.

-In Fiscal Year 2010, Ada County shipped more than 37,249 units (CRTs) to a recycling facility.
-Since the program began, Ada County has shipped over 169,580 units.
+In Fiscal Year 2011, Ada County shipped more than 39,010 units (CRTs) to a recycling facility.
+Since the program began, Ada County has shipped over 218,934 units.

 CRTs prepared for shipment to recycle center.

-he success of this program is directly attributable to the partners who have contributed so much to planning and execution.
+The success of this program is directly attributable to the partners who have contributed so much to planning and execution.
 Ada County wishes to sincerely thank the following public agencies and private companies for their energy, resources and support that helped Ada County reduce the environmental threat to our community by over 9.7 million pounds.

 Thank you: